vladmeer/pumpfun-bundler/README.md

 ## Overview

-This is the best, fastest, and most efficient self-bundling script for PumpFun, allowing you to create a token and buy tokens with your own 2 buyers in one single bundle.
+This is the best, fastest, and most efficient self-bundling script for PumpFun, allowing you to create a token and buy tokens with your own 20 different wallets in one single bundle.

 ## Installation